twobulls/easy-genomics/README.md

       [easy-genomics/packages/back-end]$ pnpm run deploy dev-main-back-end-stack
       ```

-    Once Back-End deployment is completed, it will generate the following AWS configurations details which will be
+    Once Back-End deployment is completed, it will generate the following AWS configurations details, which will be
     required for the Front-End configuration settings.

       ```
-      [easy-genomics/packages/back-end]$ pnpm run deploy
+      [easy-genomics/packages/back-end]$ pnpm run build-and-deploy
       ...

       Outputs: